andrew36999/B-E5-Cheat-Patcher/README.md

 So for simplicity's sake, I wrote this python script and also made a .exe version.

-Program which removes the CHEATER mark from a Brigade E5: New Jagged Union save file by editing two variables.

 ## Features

 - Clean save files to remove the CHEATER flag